Cutbert1/Product-Catalogue/README.md

 Displays a sign up page were email address is optional, and details the password criteria ![sign-up](./static/images/readme-images/features%20-images/sign-up.jpg)

 #### Future features Improvement
-Project can be improved by adding ordering page were  site unregistered site users can purchase an item
+Project can be improved by adding ordering page where unregistered site users can purchase an item
 ## Manual Testing
 ### User Story with Acceptance criteria Features Testing
 #### User Story: Site Admin log in